rradczewski/expect-redux/README.md

 };
 ```

-With that, just add `storeSpy` from `expect-redux` as an `extraStoreEnhancer` in the setup of your tests:
+With that, you can add `storeSpy` from `expect-redux` as an `extraStoreEnhancer` in the setup of your tests:

 ```js
 import { configureStore } from "./store.js";